-- 4.1 The details of the subject trees are set out in the Schedule at Appendix B. - 4.2 Of the ten individual trees, and groups of trees surveyed, one has been assessed as BS 5837 category A, one has been assessed as BS category B, with the remaining trees being assessed as BS 5837 category C.
+- 4.1 The details of the subject trees are set out in the Schedule at Appendix B. - 4.2 Of the eighteen individual trees, and groups of trees surveyed, six have been assessed as BS category B, nine have been assessed as BS category C with the remaining three trees being assessed as BS 5837 category U.